rizac/eGSIM/README.md

   2. python-virtualenv
   3. virtualenvwrapper (our choice)

-*FROM NOW ON virtualenv is activated!
+*FROM NOW ON virtualenv MUST be activated!
 EVERYTHING WILL BE INSTALLED ON YOUR "copy" of pyhton with no conflicts with the OS python distribution*

 ### Upgrade pip and setuptools:
 ```bash